-1000Minds is used by researchers and students worldwide for an amazing variety of applications.
+1000minds is used by academics and students worldwide for an amazing variety of applications.

-To mention 1000Minds in your research, we recommend something like:
+To mention 1000minds in your research, we recommend a reference like this:

-The above reference for the article underpinning the PAPRIKA method is:
+The reference for the article explaining the PAPRIKA method underpinning 1000minds is:

 P Hansen & F Ombler (2008), “A new method for scoring multi-attribute value models using pairwise rankings of alternatives”, Journal of Multi-Criteria Decision Analysis 15, 87-107.